You have a new filter in a tank with fresh-water and before you know it, the water is already dirty! This is the reason your turtle tank gets cloudy.

 Use an Aquarium Vacuum

-An aquarium vacuum is certainly not a necessity, but it will help a lot when it comes to keeping your water clean.
+An aquarium vacuum is a great way to help keep your water clean.
 A vacuum actually does 2 things at once; it vacuums up bits of waste on the bottom of the tank and does a partial water change every time you use it.

 To be honest, these are not really needed unless you have a big tank (as in 75+ gallons) and/or you have a lot going on in your tank.
 If your tank is rather bare, it’s not really worth it.